xudon9/CMM/README.md

 The declaration of arrays are similar to C. The following statement
 > Type Identifier [Expr<sub>1</sub>][Expr<sub>2</sub>]...[Expr<sub>N</sub>]

-delcares an N-dimensional array of type T with name Identifier.
+declares an N-dimensional array of type T with name Identifier.
 Its valid range of the i<sup>th</sup> index is [0, Expr<sub>i</sub> - 1].

 **Note:** Different from the required of the assignment and the rule in C89, the declaration